-On Friday, December 21, 2018, at 2:23 pm PST 22:23 UTC, the sun will reach its southernmost point before starting back on its northward trek toward Spring.
+On Saturday, December 21, 2019, at 9:19 PM MST the sun will reach its southernmost point before starting back on its northward trek toward Spring.
+That’s how it appears.
 That’s for all of us in the northern hemisphere.
 You can calculate your own time accordingly.
 It has more to do with the tilt of the earth on its axis and its elliptical orbit, and we will leave that to the astronomers.
 I am just one of those who watches the sun regularly rise and set, notice where it is on the horizon, and give thanks.
 For our friends south of the equator it’s the opposite and it’s Summertime.

 The winter solstice really only lasts a moment in time, and some of the other terms for the day on which this occurs, are “midwinter”, “the longest night” or “the shortest day”.
 It really is not the shortest day or longest night.
 It just refers to the amount of light within a 24-hour period.
-And, it should not be confused with “the first day of winter” especially here in northern California where we have had lots of snow at the higher elevations in the Sierras since Thanksgiving.
+And, it should not be confused with “the first day of winter” especially here in northern New Mexico where we have had lots of snow at the higher elevations in the Sangre de Christo mountains since Thanksgiving.